University of Sioux Falls head men’s basketball coach Chris Johnson is in his eighth season at the helm of the program.

 Coach Johnson’s ability to make adjustments and motivate his players was once again on display during the 2011-12 season.
 After a 1-6 start, USF went 19-3 in their final 22 games.

 Similar to several Cougar teams in 2011-12, the transitional year meant a travel-intensive schedule, typically featuring a road contest against an NCAA DI opponent.
 For basketball that team was Wyoming, and although it goes down as a loss, USF’s six-point defeat in the final minutes at Wyoming on December 16, 2011, is one that will be remembered for quite some time.

-In 2010-2011, Johnson led USF to another 20 win season and their second GPAC tournament championship in three years en route to being named the Hauff Mid America/ GPAC Coach of the Year.
+In 2010-2011, Johnson led USF to another 20-win season (24-9, 13-5, 2nd, GPAC) and their second GPAC tournament championship in three years.
+He was named the Hauff Mid America/ GPAC Coach of the Year.
 Johnson mentored three GPAC all-conference selections, including a second team selection in junior forward David Maxwell.
-Last season marked USF's ninth 20+ win season of the decade.
+That season, USF recorded its ninth 20+ win season of the decade.

 The 2009-2010 squad rolled to a 25-10 record and 13-5 (2nd) in the GPAC.
 USF was a perfect 17-0 on their home court.
 Johnson coached four players to All-GPAC honors in 2009-2010; including first team GPAC and third team NAIA All-American guard Matt Malloy.